pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 ```

 When you finish the transaction, both repositories switch to
-to the master at the same time which creates new commits in
+to the master branch at the same time which triggers one job to process
-the corresponding `master` branches and the pipeline triggers
-one job to process the commits together.
+those commits together.

 ## Start and Finish Transactions